omni-network/omni/explorer/README.md

 ## DB

-The db is driven by the [ent framework](entgo.io).
-It is an ORM where we generate our schemas as code and automatically create migrations and update our DB.
+The db is driven by the [ent framework](entgo.io) - an ORM which generates the schemas as code and automatically create migrations and update the DB.

 ## GraphQL